Most of us would say we’d like a healthier work-life balance. But what about work-life integration?

 1. Follow your women.

-Women are ahead of the curve this time.
+Working mothers are ahead of the curve at last.

 In Japan, traditional gender roles are still alive and well.
 Men take the responsibility of full-time breadwinner, and wives keep their work flexible to more easily respond to home needs.
-This segregation of duties between the two genders has been the primary cause of women lagging professionally and economically in Japanese society.
+This segregation of duties and lack of gender equality has been the primary cause of women lagging professionally and economically in Japanese society.

 But now, thanks to COVID-19 quarantine, wives have suddenly gained the ability to merge work and life—and pivot between them at any moment.